Copyright © VegasUnderworld.com. All rights reserved.

 "We make every attempt to respect and preserve property rights.
 Some images may have been captured on poorly posted private property or the property was approached from a direction not posted.
 In some instances, permission from the land or claim owner/holder was obtained prior to entering a secured or posted area.
 Some interior mine images presented on this site were captured prior to safety barrier installation.
 Do not alter or remove safety devices, barriers, or signage. ".

 Again, that link is at the top of every page on this site.
 I don't think our position on trespassing can be clearer.
 We don't trespass.
-If an area is posted, we don't cross signage.
+If an area is posted on privately held land, we don't cross signage.
 A link to that statement and others can be found here:

 I've been addressing these complaints individually as received which takes up a lot of time.
 I'm hoping that preemptively addressing some of the more common complaints will save some from getting mad over nothing and maybe save me from having to defend the same complaints over and over.
 Probably not, but I can hope.